facebookincubator/velox/velox/docs/functions/spark/binary.rst

 .. spark:function:: hash(x, ...) -> integer

     Computes the hash of one or more input values using seed value of 42.
-Each input's type can be different from each other's.
+For multiple arguments, their types can be different.
     Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.

 .. spark:function:: hash_with_seed(seed, x, ...) -> integer

     Computes the hash of one or more input values using specified seed.
-Each input's type can be different from each other's.
+For multiple arguments, their types can be different.
     Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.

 .. spark:function:: xxhash64(x, ...) -> bigint

     Computes the xxhash64 of one or more input values using seed value of 42.
-    Each input's type can be different from each other's.
+    For multiple arguments, their types can be different.
     Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.

 .. spark:function:: xxhash64_with_seed(seed, x, ...) -> bigint

     Computes the xxhash64 of one or more input values using specified seed.
-Each input's type can be different from each other's.
+For multiple arguments, their types can be different.
     Supported types are: BOOLEAN, TINYINT, SMALLINT, INTEGER, BIGINT, VARCHAR, VARBINARY, REAL, DOUBLE, HUGEINT and TIMESTAMP.